Wajiha Rastagar

-Wajiha Rastagar born 12 May 1963, is a singer from Afghanistan.
-She is wife to fellow singer and composer Farid Rastagar.
-She sings in Dari and Pashto, She currently lives in Germany along with her husband & children, and she continues her career from there.
-Wajiha Rastagar was a student of primary school when she participated in the school’s cultural programmes.
+Wajiha Rastagar (born 12 May 1963) is a singer from Afghanistan.
+She is the wife of fellow singer and composer Farid Rastagar.
+She sings in Dari and Pashto.
+She currently lives in Germany along with her husband & children, and she continues her career from there.
+Wajiha Rastagar was a student in primary school when she participated in the school’s cultural programmes.

-In the mid 1980s she and her band experimented with Synthesizers and therefore the sound of her music at that time had a lot of influence of British and American new wave bands like A flock of seagulls or Missing Persons.
+In the mid-1980s, she and her band experimented with synthesizers and therefore the sound of her music at that time had a lot of influence from British and American new wave bands.

-She married Farid Rastagar, who was the music arranger and singer in GULI SURKH.
-Wajiha Rastagar has been singing a number of Afghanistan’s songs among which range some Afghani folksongs.
-She came into focus again when she performed her album Delk-i-khoshbawar very nice.
-Delk-i-khoshbawar won the bestseller award in 2003 from KHORASAN MUSIC.
-Wajiha Rastagar has received the title of the Best singer of the year in Afghanistan and in Europe.
+She married Farid Rastagar, who was the music arranger and singer in "Guli Surkh".
+Wajiha Rastagar has been singing several Afghan songs, among which are some Afghan folk songs.

+She came into focus again when she performed her album Delk-i-khoshbawar very nicely.
+Delk-i-khoshbawar won the bestseller award in 2003 from Khorasan Music.
+Wajiha Rastagar has received the title of "Best singer of the year" both in Afghanistan and Europe.

-Farid And Wajiha have been living in exile in Germany since 1992.
-They have released 5 CDs and music videos in exile and have had more than 40 concerts since 1993 in Europe, Australia USA and Canada.
+Farid and Wajiha have been living in exile in Germany since 1992.
+They have released 5 CDs and music videos in exile and have had more than 40 concerts since 1993 in Europe, Australia, Canada and the US.

 Hadia Rastagar is the 7-year-old daughter of Wajiha and Farid Rastagar.
-She is the singer of ALOCHA album the first song Album for children of Afghanistan.
-She is playing keyboard and Zerbaghali.
+She is the singer of "Alocha", the first children's song album in Afghanistan.
+She is playing only two instruments: zerbaghali and a keyboard.